jerrenss/CS3219-OTOT-Assignment/D/README.md

       <img src="./docs/List-Containers.png">
     </div>

-2. Check that test topic has been automatically created.
-We can observe the replication factor of the topic, its partition count and master node, which are 3, 1 and 3 in this case.
+2. Check that **test_topic** has been automatically created from Docker Compose file.
+We can observe the replication factor of the topic, its partition count and master node, which are 3, 1 and 3 in this case. *(Note that for subsequent commands, the bootstrap server field should not be the master node.
+Eg. master node is 3, so we shall use node 1 / 2 as the bootstrap server.
+This prevents error in running commands once master node is replaced, as we continue with the demonstration)*.

         docker run \
         --rm \